chcharcharlie/10XResearcher/prompt_instructions.md

         - [ ] Subtask 1.3: Research forecasted trends through 2030
       ```

    b.
-For each subtask in sequence:
+For each SUBTASK in sequence:
       - Announce the specific subtask being worked on to the user
       - Use appropriate external research tools (search, browse web, analyze data) to find factual information
       - NEVER generate or fabricate data, statistics, or facts without verified sources